lwjiang1015/Project_4_Group_4/README.md

     -   `model optimisation 2`: the coding and the displayed results for model performance from model optimisation.

 ## How to Use
-To use RealEstatePred Modelling, follow these steps:
+To use Credit Card Eligibility Prediction Modelling, follow these steps:
 1. Copy and clone the respository or download the `Project4Group4_colab.ipynb` file.
 2. Sign up or log in to Google Colab: https://colab.research.google.com/notebooks/welcome.ipynb
 3. Run the codes.